paths-erc/sacri-lapides-aegypti/src/content/east-canopus/index.md

 - gold and stones pendants (Goddio, Fabre 2006, nn. cat.
 86-88, p.
 245);
 - fragment of gold jewellery (Goddio, Fabre 2006, p.
 246).

-## Textual documentation
+## Epigraphic documentation

-To see/download the list of epigraphic inscriptions related to East Canopus [click here](east-canopus-inscription.pdf)
+To see/download the list of epigraphic documentation related to East Canopus [click here](east-canopus-inscription.pdf)